How could a teacher's sex abuse go unreported for years?

 Senior director of news for The News-Press/Naples Daily News

-This article originally appeared on Naples Daily News: How could a teacher's sex abuse go unreported for years?
+This article originally appeared on Fort Myers News-Press: How could a teacher's sex abuse go unreported for years?